 - Geranium: The geranium is a popular bedding plant grown both indoors and outdoors.
 When you shop for Geraniums online with Garden Goods Direct, you’ll find Geranium Biokovo, Geranium Karmina, and Geranium Max Frei varieties.

 - Hellebore: These plants provide lovely toothed blooms and are very resistant to deer and diseases.
 Blooming from February to May, Hellebore Brandywine or Hellebore Orientalis will add a welcoming color to your late winter landscape.

 - Heuchera: This beautiful woodland plant is colorful with maple-shaped leaves and beautiful spring flowers.
 With few insect pests and good tolerance against drought, Heuchera Coral Bells provide a low-maintenance pop of color for your garden.

 - Heucherella: When you buy heucherella plants online, you may notice the plant is similar in color to Heuchera plants.
 This is because Heucherella plants are the result of crossing a Heuchera plant with a Tiarella.
 These colorful plants feature lobed foliage and tend to be more disease-resistant than Heuchera plants.

-- Hibiscus: This tropical plant requires at least six hours of sun and a bit of care, but produces large, colorful blooms to your garden.
-When you shop for hibiscus plants online with Garden Goods Direct, you’ll find Hibiscus Cherry Cheesecake, Hibiscus Lord Baltimore, Hibiscus Moscheutos and Hibiscus Tie Dye varieties.
+- Hibiscus: This tropical plant requires at least six hours of sun and a bit of care, but produces large, colorful blooms in your garden.
+When you shop for hibiscus plants online with Garden Goods Direct, you’ll find Hibiscus Cherry Cheesecake, Hibiscus Lord Baltimore, Hibiscus Moscheutos, and Hibiscus Tie Dye varieties.

 - Iberis Snowflake: A compact, bushy plant that produces bundles of pure white flowers in May, the Iberis Snowflake is a beautiful selection for a sun perennial.